opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 <img src="{{site.url}}{{site.baseurl}}/images/star-tree-index.png" alt="A Star Tree index containing two dimensions and two metrics" width="700">

-Star Tree index structure as portrayed in the above figure, consists of mainly two parts: Star Tree and sorted and aggregated star-tree documents backed by doc-values indexes.
+Star Tree index structure as portrayed in the above figure, consists of mainly two parts:
+- Star Tree and
+- Sorted and aggregated star-tree documents backed by doc-values indexes
+    - The values are sorted based on the order of `ordered_dimension` , in the above example, first by `status` and then by `port` for each of the status.
+    - For each of the unique dimension values combinations , we also pre-compute the aggregated values for all the metrics such as `avg(size)` and `count(requests)`

 Each node in the Star Tree points to a range of star-tree documents.
 A node is further split into child nodes based on [max_leaf_docs configuration]({{site.url}}{{site.baseurl}}/field-types/star-tree/#star-tree-configuration-parameters).